Students and Disabilities

 Doctorate

-Do you hold a master's degree, are enrolled in a master's program or equivalent, and have your disability recognized by the CDAPH (Commission for the Rights and Autonomy of People with Disabilities)?
+Do you hold a master’s degree, are currently enrolled in a master’s program or equivalent, and have your disability recognized by the CDAPH?

-You may be eligible for a doctoral contract for people with disabilities.
+You may be eligible for a disability-specific doctoral contract.

-Admitted candidates will receive a three-year contract, renewable each year upon re-enrollment in the doctoral program.
+Successful applicants will be offered a three-year contract, subject to annual re-enrollment in the doctoral program.

 Atypical-Friendly

-The University of Montpellier is committed to the inclusion of students with neurodevelopmental disorders (autism spectrum disorder, attention deficit disorder with or without hyperactivity, dys disorders, etc.) through the national Atypie-Friendly program.
+The University of Montpellier is committed to promoting the inclusion of students with neurodevelopmental disorders (autism spectrum disorder, attention-deficit/hyperactivity disorder, “dys” disorders, etc.) through the national Atypie-Friendly program.

 More info

-The SCUIO-IP supports you in building your training path until you enter the workforce.
+SCUIO-IP supports you in planning your educational path all the way through to your entry into the workforce.

 Office for Professional Integration Assistance (BAIP) / Handiversité

-• Workshop specifically for people with disabilities.
-This workshop complements the other modules offered by SCUIO-IP (resume, cover letter, interviews, etc.).
+- Workshop for people with disabilities.
+This workshop complements the other modules offered by SCUIO-IP (resumes, cover letters, interviews, etc.).

-In order to benefit from adjustments and/or adaptations to your workstation during your internship, you must meet one of the following conditions:
+To be eligible for workplace accommodations and/or modifications during your internship, you must meet one of the following requirements:

-• Be recognized as a disabled worker (RQTH) by the Commission for the Rights and Autonomy of People with Disabilities (CDAPH).
+- Be recognized as a worker with a disability (RQTH) by the Commission for the Rights and Autonomy of People with Disabilities (CDAPH).

-Contact the host organization and the Handiversité service as soon as possible.
+Please contact your host institution and the Handiversité office as soon as possible.

-If you are doing your internship within a department or laboratory at the University of Montpellier, the Handiversité service can cover the internship allowance.
+If you are completing your internship at a department or laboratory at the University of Montpellier, the Handiversité office may cover your internship stipend.

-It is up to the internship organization to contact the Handiversité service.
+It is up to the host organization to contact the Handiversité office.
 More information is available onthe intranet.

 Contact: